 Video games are expensive and tend to wear out their novelty.
 Save money by renting video games through Game Fly.
 You can rent thousands of titles for a few different consoles without worrying about late fees.

-Renting to own furniture costs more over time due to high interest rates – up to double or triple what you’d pay with cash, layaway, or an installment plan.
-But if you need new furniture quickly, Rent-A-Center or Aaron’s Furniture offer low weekly or monthly payments on name-brand items.
+Renting to own furniture costs more over time due to high-interest rates – up to twice what you’d pay with cash, layaway, or an installment plan.
+But if you need new furniture quickly, Rent-A-Center or Aaron’s Furniture offers low weekly or monthly payments on name-brand items.

 You can get you the items you need without having to put a bunch of money down, get a credit check, or make a long-term commitment.
 There are no credit checks, and you can make low monthly or weekly payments